raj007-star/raj007-star/README.md

 # Welcome to my GitHub profile! 👋

 ## About Me
-I'm [Swarnava Gayen], a passionate programmer and technology enthusiast with expertise in C++, C, Python, IoT, Cyber Security and Machine Learning.
+I'm Swarnava Gayen, a passionate programmer and technology enthusiast with expertise in C++, C, Python, IoT, Cyber Security and Machine Learning.

 ## What I Do
 - 💻 I have experience in software development using C++, C, and Python.